dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 The **init_beg**, **init_end**, **init_inc**, and **init_exc** entries define strings in YYYYMMDD[_HH[MMSS]] format which defines which forecast and operational tracks initializations to be processed.
 If left empty, all tracks will be used.
 Otherwise, only those tracks whose initialization time meets all the criteria will be processed.
 The initialization time must fall between **init_beg**, and **init_end**, must appear in **init_inc** inclusion list, and must not appear in the **init_exc** exclusion list.
 Note that these settings only apply to the forecast and operational tracks, not the Best tracks, for which the initialization time is undefined.
 Care should be given when interpreting the contingency table results for filtered data.

+For genesis shapes, these options are used to filter the warning issuance time.

 ______________________

 .. code-block:: none